sarim-hk/cs2_depot_updater/README.md

 # [CS2] Depot Downloader

+NOT MAINTAINED DUE TO CS2 BEING RELEASED TO THE PUBLIC

 The python script will download and patch CS2 for you, given you have the required `.manifest` files.

 ## Prerequisites